 The most recent version of the format converter is available from the download page.

 Older versions can still be found on the sourceforge page, here: https://sourceforge.net/projects/openlca/files/openlca_converter/

 The most recent documentation is provided under the free resources, here.

 History, older documentation and feedback

-Therefore, documentation regarding previous released versions of the format converter and documentation about the format conversion and its shortcomings is provided below.
+To possibly support understanding of the converter, documentation regarding previous released versions of the format converter and documentation about the format conversion and its shortcomings is provided below.

 Converter version 2 (2010)

 EcoSpold01 to ILCD (1.0) format, 35 pages: conversion_documentation_EcoSpold01_to_ILCD_public.pdf